4site-interactive-studios/engrid/README.md

 - Click-to-expand content sections activate with a click, touch.
 Or opened with enter or spacebar when focused with a keyboard.
 - Add an attribution overlay to images and videos to include the photographers name, no more editing in Photoshop and hard coding it in.
 You can also optionally add a link
 - All pages using our page template can be seamlessly embedded in your website with Shortcodes using our WordPress iFrame embed plugin
+- In page builder, conditional content is visually color coded
+- Easy to add classes for visually hiding labels / fields, but keeping in line with accessability best practices
+- Easy to add classes for conditionally showing / hiding content based on gift amount (e.g. .showifamount-greaterthanorequalto-15)
 - ENgrid content editor documentation

 ### Improvements for Developers